Purpose of the Project

-These Development Standards are intended to govern new development and redevelopment within the Steigerwald Commerce Center.
-Application of these Standards will attract new industry and jobs to the Industrial Park and ensure that development within the Park respects the natural environment.
+Application of these Development Standards are intended to attract new industry and jobs, govern new development and redevelopment within the Steigerwald Commerce Center, and ensure that such development respects the natural environment.

-In May 2012, the Port contracted with MacKay & Sposito for Phase 1 civil engineering; and with Ecological Land Services for environmental services; and with Columbia West Engineering for geotechnical services.
+In May 2012, the Port contracted with MacKay Sposito for Phase 1 civil engineering; with Ecological Land Services for environmental services; and with Columbia West Engineering for geotechnical services.

-In April 2012, the Port received $1.5 million in grant monies for the Port's Phase 1 of Steigerwald Commerce Center development.
-This resulted from an invitation early in 2012 to submit a future infrastructure project to be considered for a State funded grant under the Capital Budget's “Jobs Bond Package.”
+In April 2012, the Port received $1.5 million in grant monies for Phase 1 of the Steigerwald Commerce Center development, funded by the State under the “Jobs Bond Package.”

 In May 2012, the Port was awarded a $50,000 grant from the Community Economic Recovery Board for Steigerwald Commerce Center's Phase 1 development, to include 2,500 linear feet of street and to make available 30 to 40 acres of "pad-ready" property.